 Carve out time from your Florida trip itinerary to visit the home’s gardens.
 The garden is a paradise of tropical plants and lush palm trees, ringed by a lagoon.

 Nature lovers will enjoy a tour of its maritime forest and mangrove wetlands.
 You’ll also find a quaint thatched roof bridge and animal sculptures.
 You may even spot monkeys in the trees and swans in the pond.
 To top it all, there’s an impressive orchid collection, a desert garden, and a hibiscus garden.

 Museum of Discovery and Science

-The kids will love the fun hands-on exhibits at the Museum of Discovery and Science.
-They can go on a virtual Everglades airboat tour, glide through the skies on a flight simulator, and even rocket to Mars.
+The kids will love the fun, hands-on exhibits at the Museum of Discovery and Science.
+Children can go on a virtual Everglades airboat tour, glide through the skies on a flight simulator, and even rocket to Mars.
 The IMAX 3D theater is a hit for both children and adults.
 Ogle at film adventures on a five-story movie screen, the biggest in South Florida.

 Stranahan House Museum

-The oldest surviving home in Fort Lauderdale, Stranahan House Museum is one of the city’s must-sees.
+The oldest surviving home in Fort Lauderdale, Stranahan House Museum is one of the city’s must-see buildings.
 The home was constructed in 1901 by Frank Stranahan, a prominent businessman and one of Fort Lauderdale’s pioneers.